3 Minute Read

 Normalizing drinking as a coping mechanism

 A recent CBC article has named using drinking as a coping mechanism as the “wine-to-unwind culture” where people use alcohol as a reward to get through the day.
 Meme culture and social media contribute to normalizing drinking to unwind as a way to cope with every day stressors.
 Your employees are exposed to this culture daily.
-To add, Canadians had been consuming more alcohol during the pandemic which can be proven by the increase in retail sales data.
-According to Statistics Canada1, “Retail sales data also show an increase in alcohol sales for the 10-month period from April 2020 to January 2021.
-If this trend continues, sales for the year ending March 2021—the first full year of alcohol sales that reflect pandemic-related purchasing habits—will have increased significantly from the year before.”
-With stress, anxiety and depression on the rise due to the pandemic and now, post-pandemic life, if this culture is reinforced within your organization, it may be creating a perfect storm.
+With stress, anxiety and depression on the rise due to the pandemic and now, post-pandemic life and economic instability, if this culture is reinforced within your organization, it may be creating a perfect storm.

 Effects of work stress and long hours